richardcase/cluster-api-provider-aws/docs/proposal/20220712-garbage-collection.md

 ###### Controller Changes

-The **reconcileDelete** of controllers for `AWSCluster` and `AWSManagedControlPlane` will be modified so that garbage collection will occur if the corresponding infra cluster object has the `awsexternalresourcegc.infrastructure.cluster.x-k8s.io` finalizer.
+The **reconcileDelete** of controllers for `AWSCluster` and `AWSManagedControlPlane` will be modified so that the garbage collecter will run if the corresponding infra cluster object has the `awsexternalresourcegc.infrastructure.cluster.x-k8s.io` finalizer.

 The point at which we do the garbage collection is important.
 If we do it too soon we run the risk of the resources being re-created in AWS.
 The **reconcileDelete** will have 3 distinct phases:

 - Delete CAPA owned AWS resources for cluster that are not related to the **NetworkSpec**.
 This will be done via the existing services in CAPA (5, 6).
 - If the infra cluster has the gc finalizer then **ReconcileDelete** will be called (7) on the new garbage collection service.
-Its the role of the garbage collection service to identify the CCM created AWS resources for the cluster and delete them (8).
+Its the role of the garbage collection service to determine if GC should be done, identify the CCM created AWS resources for the cluster and delete them (8).
 - Delete CAPA owned AWS resources for that cluster that are related to the **NetworkSpec**.
 This will be done via the existing network service (11,12).

 ###### New Garbage Collection Service

 For cluster deletion there will be a **ReconcileDelete** function.
+The first task of this function is to determine if the workload cluster's AWS resources should be garbage collected.
+The AWS resources will be garbage collected if either of these are true:

+- the `aws.cluster.x-k8s.io/external-resource-gc` annotation is absent
+- the `aws.cluster.x-k8s.io/external-resource-gc` annotation exists and its value is set to **true**

-The purpose of this function is to identify the AWS resources that have been created for the cluster via the CCM.
+If the AWS resources are to be garbage collected the next task of **ReconcileDelete** is to identify the AWS resources that have been created for the workload cluster via its CCM.
 And then for the identified resources delete them in AWS.

-To identify the resources that the CCM has created for the cluster we will use the **AWS resource tagging api** to query for all  resources that have a label called `kubernetes.io/cluster/[CLUSTERNAME]` with a value of `owned`.
+To identify the resources that the CCM has created for the cluster we will use the **AWS Resource Tagging API** to query for all  resources that have a label called `kubernetes.io/cluster/[CLUSTERNAME]` with a value of `owned`.
 Note `[CLUSTERNAME]` will be replaced with the Kubernetes cluster name.

 Based on the list of resources returned we will group these by the owing AWS service (i.e. **ec2**, **elasticloadbalancing**).
 The grouped resources will then be passed to a function for that service which will take care of cleaning up the resources in AWS via API calls (8).

 The reason we are grouping by AWS service is that order can matter when deleting.
 For example, with the **elasticloadbalancing** service you need to delete the load balancers before any target groups.

-We will need to create the gc service so that its easy to add new cleanup functions for services in the future [NFR8](#NFR8).
+We will need to create the gc service so that its easy to add new clean up functions for services in the future [NFR8](#NFR8).

-Once all the resources have been cleaned up we can remove the `awsexternalresourcegc.infrastructure.cluster.x-k8s.io` finalizer (9) to indicate that the cluster has been garbage collected.
+Once all the resources have been cleaned up (or if opting out of gc) we can remove the `awsexternalresourcegc.infrastructure.cluster.x-k8s.io` finalizer (9) to indicate that the cluster has been garbage collected.

-> NOTE: we will initally not handle clean-up of EBS volumes due to the potential risk of accidental data deletion.
+> NOTE: initially we will not handle clean-up of EBS volumes due to the potential risk of accidental data deletion.
 This will be considered for a future enhancement.

 ##### clusterawsadm changes